robinsmedberg/ai-coding-guidelines/README.md

 <source_url><https://raw.githubusercontent.com/robinsmedberg/ai-coding-guidelines/refs/heads/main/Full%20Process%20for%20Coding%20with%20AI%20Coding%20Assistants.md></source_url>

 Please refer to the full specification at the source URL above for complete details on project guidelines.
-They must be analyzed before any other action and there after followed and enforced.
+They must be fetched and analyzed before any other action and there after followed and enforced.
 ```

 For project-specific usage, you can create a `CLAUDE.md` file in your project root that references these guidelines along with project-specific instructions.